-i) Investment risk - The present value of the defined benefit plan liability is calculated using a discount rate determined by reference to the market yields on government bonds denominated in Indian Rupees.
+- i) Investment risk The present value of the defined benefit plan liability is calculated using a discount rate determined by reference to the market yields on government bonds denominated in Indian Rupees.
 If the actual return on plan asset is below this rate, it will create a plan deficit.
-However, the risk is partially mitigated by investment in LIC managed fund.

-ii) Interest rate risk - A decrease in the bond interest rate will increase the plan liability.
-However, this will be partially offset by an increase in the return on the plan's debt investments.

-iii) Longevity risk - The present value of the defined benefit plan liability is calculated by reference to the best estimate of the mortality of plan participants both during and after their employment.
-An increase in the life expectancy of the plan participants will increase the plan's liability.
+However, the risk is partially mitigated by investment in LIC managed fund - ii) Interest rate risk A decrease in the bond interest rate will increase the plan liability.
+However, this will be partially offset by an increase in the return on the plan's debt investments. - iii) Longevity risk The present value of the defined benefit plan liability is calculated by reference to the best estimate of the mortality of plan participants both during and after their employment.
+An increase in the life expectancy of the plan participants will increase the plan's liability. - iv) Salary risk The present value of the defined benefit plan liability is calculated by reference to the future salaries of plan participants.
+As such, an increase in the salary of the plan participants will increase the plan's liability.

-Other long term benefit plan
+(ii) Other long term benefit plan - Compensated absences

-Actuarial valuation for compensated absences is done as at the year end and the provision is made as per Company rules with corresponding charge to the statement of profit and loss amounting to ₹ 3.6 Million (March 31,2019: ₹ 7.8 Million) and it covers all regular employees.
+Actuarial valuation for compensated absences is done as at the year end and the provision is made as per Company rules with corresponding charge to the statement of profit and loss amounting to ₹ 9.5 Million (March 31,2020: ₹ 3.6 Million) and it covers all regular employees.
 Major drivers in actuarial assumptions, typically, are years of service and employee compensation.

 Obligation in respect of defined benefit plan and other long term employee benefit plans are actuarially determined as at the year end using the 'Projected Unit Credit' method.

 Gains or losses on changes in actuarial assumptions relating to defined benefit obligation are recognised in other comprehensive income whereas gains and loses in respect of other long term employee benefit plans are recognised in the statement of profit and loss.

-₹ in Mi
+₹ in Millio

 Year ended Year ended

-Particulars March 31, 2020 March 31, 2
+Particulars March 31, 2021 March 31, 2020

-Gratuity Gratuity
+Faituais Gratuity Gratuity

+(Funded) (Funded)

 Expense recognised in the statement of profit and loss

-Current service cost 7.1 ţ
+Current service cost 7.6 7.1

-Interest cost 2.9
+Interest cost 3.4 2.9

--

-Expected returns on plan assets (1.7) 8.3 (
+Expected returns on plan assets (2.4) (1.7

-Expense charged to the statement of profit and loss 8.3
+Expense charged to the statement of profit and loss 8.6 8.3

+Expense charged to the statement of profit and loss 8.6 0

 Measurement of defined benefit obligation recognised in other comprehensive income

-Actuarial loss / (gain) on defined benefit obligation 0.5 (
+Actuarial loss / (gain) on defined benefit obligation (6.3) 0.9

-Return on plan assets [March 31, 2020 [₹ (17,693)] 0.0 Č

-Expense/(income) charged to other comprehensive income 0.5 (
+Expense / (income) charged to other comprehensive income (6.3) 0.:

 Reconciliation of defined-benefit obligation

-Obligation as at the beginning of the year 41.1 з
+Obligation as at the beginning of the year 51.6 41.

-Current service cost 7.1 ,
+Current service cost 7.6 7.

-Interest cost 2.9
+Interest cost 3.4 2.

-Actuarial (gains)/losses on obligations - due to change in demographic assumptions 0.2
+Actuarial (gains) / losses on obligations 5

+- due to change in demographic assumptions (4.5) 0.2

-Actuarial (gains)/losses on obligations - due to change in financial assumptions [March 31, 2020 ₹ (17,693)] 0.0
+- due to change in financial assumptions [March 31, 2020 ₹ (17.693)] (0.7) (0.0

-Actuarial (gains)/losses on obligations - due to experience 0.0
+- due to experience (1.1) 0.:

+Benefits paid (0.5) -

-Obligation as at the year end 51.6 4
+Obligation as at the year end 55.8 51.0

-Obligation as at the year end 51.0 -
+Obligation as at the year end 33.0 31.0

-Reconciliation of liability/(asset) recognised in the Balance sheet
+Reconciliation of liability / (asset) recognised in the Balance sheet

-Present value of commitments (as per Actuarial Valuation) 51.6 2
+Present value of commitments (as per Actuarial Valuation) 55.8 51.

-Fair value of plan assets 36.7 2
+Fair value of plan assets 43.6 36.

-Net liability recognised in the financial statement 14.9 1
+Net liability recognised in the financial statement 12.2 14.

 Reconciliation of plan assets

-Plan assets as at the beginning of the year 23.7 2
+Plan assets as at the beginning of the year 36.7 23.

-Interest Income 1.7
+Interest Income 2.4 1.

-Return on plan assets -

-Employer's contribution during the year 11.3
+Employer's contribution during the year 5.0 11.

+Benefits paid (0.5) -

-Plan assets as at the year end 36.7 2
+Plan assets as at the year end 43.6 36.